kitodo/kitodo-presentation/Documentation/Plugins/Index.rst

 The default behavior is to show the fulltext after click on the toggle link.
 There is a TypoScript configuration to show the fulltext initially.

-Plugin allows also to configure (searchHlElements) by which URL parameters words will be highlighted in the image.
+Plugin allows also to configure (searchHlParameters) by which URL parameters words will be highlighted in the image.
 The first defined parameter on the configuration has highest priority, if not found it checks the next ones.

 :typoscript:`plugin.tx_dlf_fulltexttool.`